kevinbringard/ogle/README.md

 > Go ahead and ogle, it's so much more than a glance.

 Lean Ruby bindings to OpenStack's [Glance](http://glance.openstack.org/).
 Exposes the Glance API endpoints in an easy to access manner.
-Go ahead and ogle, it's so much more than a glance.

 # Why

-Depending on the informaiton you want to get back, you will either receive JSON or XML.
+Depending on the call you make, glance will sometimes return JSON and others XML.
 This will normalize the returned data for easy use.
 Plus, I was bored.

 ## Usage